peterhoward42/minikafka/protocol/readme.md

-To compile toykafka.proto into toykafka.pb.go use the embedded *go generate* directive in generate.go.
+To compile minikafka.proto into minikafka.pb.go use the embedded *go generate* directive in generate.go.

 I.e.